dannnshe/samplefintech/README.md

-# samplefintech
+# heading
+## sub-heading and so on and so forth

-Hello, this is a test
+Hello, we are **working**.
+This is a bold word

-this is a upload test

-dfdffdfd
+We, we are *working* with syntax.
+This is italics.

+- First
+- Second
+- Third
+    - Sublist
+        - B3